 And combining your personal and business spending on 1 card might help you reach a large minimum spending requirement.

-For example, you can currently earn 100,000 British Airways Avios points on the Chase British Airways card.
-But you must make $20,000 in purchases during the first year to get the entire sign-up bonus.
+For example, you can currently earn up to 100,000 British Airways Avios points on the Chase British Airways card.
+But you must make $20,000 in purchases during the first year to earn the full sign-up bonus.